Annals of St Neots: Manuscript

 After Leland's discovery, the manuscript passed into the possession of Matthew Parker (d.
 1575), Archbishop of Canterbury, who supplied various annotations.
-Later, the dean of the college, Thomas Neville, donated the manuscript to Trinity College, Cambridge, where it is preserved up to this day, under the shelfmark R.7.28.
-It is bound together with several unrelated documents, forming the first 74 leaves of the compilation.
+Later, the dean of the college, Thomas Nevile (d.
+1615), donated the manuscript to Trinity College, Cambridge, where it is preserved under the shelfmark R.7.28.
+It is bound together with several unrelated documents, which form the first 74 leaves of the compilation.